-The major assessments will be the FRCPath Part 1 examination which can be taken towards the end, or after completion, of CIT and the FRCPath Part 2 examination which must be passed before completion of the training programme.
+The major assessments will be the FRCPath Part 1 examination which can be taken towards the end, of the general competency section (ST1 and ST2).
+If the trainee were to fail the FRCPath Part 1 examination at this time progression to ST3 would still be permitted subject to evidence of satisfactory progress otherwise, as assessed at ARCP.
+FRCPath Part 2 examination must be passed before completion of the training programme.